African-American Vernacular English: Vocabulary

 AAVE shares most of its lexicon with other varieties of English, particularly that of informal and Southern dialects, such as, the relatively recent use of y'all.
 The main sources for new words are combining, shifting, shortening, blending, borrowing, and creating.
 It has also been suggested that some of the vocabulary unique to AAVE has its origin in West African languages.
 However, etymology is often difficult to trace and, without a trail of recorded usage, these proposed origins cannot be considered proven.

 Early AAVE and Gullah contributed a number of words of African origin to the American English mainstream, including gumbo, goober, yam, and banjo.

 Compounding in AAVE is a very common method in creating new vocabulary.
 The most common type of compounding is the noun–noun combination, followed by adjective–noun combination.
 AAVE also combines adjectives with other adjectives less frequently, but more often than in standard American English.

-AAVE has also contributed slang expressions such as cool and hip.
-In many cases, the proposed etymologies are not recognized by linguists or the Oxford English Dictionary, such as to dig, jazz, tote, and bad-mouth, a calque from Mandinka.
-African American slang is formed by combining, shifting, shortening, blending, borrowing words and phrases that are regarded as informal.
+AAVE has also contributed slang expressions such as cool and hip, to dig, jazz, tote, and bad-mouth, a calque from Mandinka.
+In many cases, the proposed West African etymologies are not recognized by linguists or the Oxford English Dictionary.
+Innovative African American slang is often formed by combining, shifting, shortening, blending, and borrowing English words and phrases that are regarded as informal.

 AAVE also has words that either are not found in other American English dialects or that have strikingly different meanings.
 For example, there are several words in AAVE referring to White people that are not part of mainstream American English; these include gray as an adjective for Whites (as in gray dude), possibly from the color of Confederate uniforms; and paddy, an extension of the slang use for "Irish".
 "Red bone" is another example of this, usually referring to light-skinned African Americans.

 "Ofay", which is pejorative, is another general term for a White person; it might derive from the Ibibio word afia, which means "light-colored", from the Yoruba word ofe, spoken in hopes of disappearing from danger.
 However, most dictionaries simply say its etymology is unknown.

 Kitchen refers to the particularly curly or kinky hair at the nape of the neck, and siditty or seddity means "snobbish" or "bourgeois".

 AAVE has also contributed many words and phrases to other varieties of English, including chill out, main squeeze, soul, funky, and threads.